 Yet, I was there being prostituted in just the same fashion, though it was under a different guise.

 I’d never known love and I never would.

 I’d never known a full belly and never would.

 But I would know what it was like to wait and be patient.
 Until one day, a perfect moment, a perfect opportunity would arrive, and I’d know the feel of a neck snapping in my hands.

 I’d know the feel of sprinting away and never looking back.

 I’d know some sort of recompense before I died, because to know otherwise would mean dying in vain.

-I downed the few sloppy clumps of grits in the wooden bowl on the table and chased it with some water before making my way up the stairs.
+I downed the few sloppy clumps in the wooden bowl and chased it with some water before making my way up the stairs.